qtlmovie/qtlmovie/sourceforge/README.txt

 - Log in to SourceForge, go to the QtlMovie project.
     - Go to the Files/win64 directory, mark the latest QtlMovie-Win64-*.exe as default download for Windows.
+    - Go to the Files/mac directory, mark the latest QtlMovie-*.dmg as default download for Mac.
    - Go to the Files/src directory, mark the latest QtlMovie-*-src.zip as default download for all platforms, except Windows.
 Note that the "default download" system of SourceForge does not allow specific files for Ubuntu and Fedora.